gistya/properties/0XXX-compositional-init.md

 This proposal addresses the problems that motivated Chris Lattner’s excellent proposal, [SE-0018](https://github.com/apple/swift-evolution/blob/master/proposals/0018-flexible-memberwise-initialization.md), but in a different way.
 Hopefully compositional init can serve as the implementation of SE-0018, which unfortunately got tabled due lack of ABI impact.

+I believe this may also address the desires expressed in the Swift Evolution discussion thread ["Record initialization and destructuring syntax"](https://forums.swift.org/t/record-initialization-and-destructuring-syntax/16631).
+I do not see any follow-up proposal for that, so I am assuming nothing has come of it yet.

 Swift-evolution thread: [Discussion thread topic for that proposal](https://lists.swift.org/pipermail/swift-evolution/)

 ## Motivation

 Immutability carries many benefits including thread safety, simplification of state management, and improved code comprehensibility.
 It’s what makes functional programming so functional, which helps create unit-testable code.

-However, in Swift 4, the benefits of immutability include neither:
+However, in Swift 5, the benefits of immutability include neither:

 (1) - "ease of making a copy that differs from the original in a subset of its properties — without lots of boilerplate,” nor (more generally),